stevewoolley/pi-fleet/README.md

         cd /Volumes/boot
         ```

-        1. Add to the tail end of the config.txt:
+        1. Add to the tail end of the config.txt then save file:
         ```
         dtoverlay=dwc2
         ```
-            then save the file

         1. Edit cmdline.txt, inserting **modules-load=dwc2,g_ether** after **rootwait**.
         something like: